Contract Period: Everything You Need to Know

 About Evergreen Contracts

 It seems some contracts aren't designed to end.
-Instead, they're written so that they continue on as long as possible.
+Instead, they're written so that they continue as long as possible.
 In an evergreen contract, renewals continue automatically without notice.
 The agreement may continue until one party decides to terminate it.